worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-09-general-precautionary-techniques.md

 + Read them, but be sceptical
 + Comments are a form of duplication
 + Duplication leads to divergence
-+ They will erode, particularly in large old codebases
++ They will erode, particularly in large old code bases

 --